HAL-G1THuB/jsonpiler/docs/specification.md

 # Specification

-Language specification of the Jsompiler.
+Language specification of the jsonpiler.

 ## Syntax